mackelec/arduLCDkeypad/README.md

 - BackLightTimer(int backlightTimeout)
 Sets the backlightTimer (seconds)
 - Buzz(int BuzzLen)
 Turns buzzer on for buzzLen milliseconds (one shot)
 - char keyPressed()
 Returns a char value of a keypress.
 A value of NO_KEY indicates no key was pressed
+- bool recReset()
+returns True if arduLCDkeyboard has been RESET.
+Must be called after calling keyPressed().
+- bool present()
+returns true if arduLCDkeyboard is responding.
+Must be called after calling keyPressed().
+- updateLcdField(id,col,row,len,visible,strFormat)
+LCD fields are available to preset a field, which has its position and format string (C standard) stored, then only needing the value for that field to be updated as required.
+That value will be displayed using the format string.
+- updateLcdFieldFormat(id,char strFormat)
+Updates the Format stored for the field.
+This function is useful because the standard WIRE library only has a buffer of 34 and a long format string can cause the updateLcdField command to exceed the buffer size.
+- updateTime(unsigned long notTime)
+ArduLCDkeyboard uses Time library to keep real time.
+Use time_t (which is unsigned long) to update to current time.
+- setAutoTime(fieldId)
+This allows arduLCDkeypad to maintain the LCD field automatically (on a second basis).
+You need to prime the LCD field with a suitable format string ie, "HH:mm:ss" or "YYYY-MM-dd HH:mm:ss".
+Negative Id will turn it off.